juhi048/Stack/README.md

 # Reference_of_ques
-Practice question reference of GFGs , Leetcode of Stack
+Practice question reference of stack of GFGs , Leetcode of Stack